oist/mcmc-date-container/README.md

 - with `-f` we specify the analysis configuration file,
 - with `-c` we activate calibrations,
 - with `-k` we activate constraints,
-- with `ug` we ask for the uncorrelated gamma molecular clock model,
+- with `ug` we ask for the uncorrelated gamma molecular clock model (write `al` instead for the autocorrelated lognormal model),
 - with `f` we ask for a full covariant likelihood matrix
 - and finally with `p` we run the preparation step of `mcmc-date`.

-See the usage description of `run` below for more options.
+See the usage description of `run` below and the [McmcDate tutorial](https://github.com/dschrempf/mcmc-date/blob/master/tutorial/main/tutorial.pdf) for more information.

 ### Run mcmc-date analysis
 ```